-The Rhine Falls- parking and access
+The Rhine Falls- parking and access for motorhomes

 There is no entrance fee to enter the area and you can take some great photos without going on a boat at all.
 It is also possible to rent canoes in the summer and there is also an adventure rope park, which looks like fun- so there’s plenty to do for a day or two if you have time.

-When you arrive, there are several boat trips you can take, as well as a walk.
+When you arrive, there are several boat rides you can take, as well as a walk.
 The boats are colour co-ordinated so you can easily find the right one.
 By the ticket desk is a map so you can choose where you want to go.
 Your choices are to the middle viewing platform, to the other side with the castle or both.
 We opted to take the yellow boat trip out into the middle so we could climb the viewing platform and look down into the falls.
 (8 CHF each)

 You are allocated a specific time for your trip when you buy a ticket.
 We didn’t actually realise this, so we were queuing patiently for the boat to return ( it runs every 15-20 minutes or so).
 When we handed over our tickets, the guy pointed out that it was the wrong slot but he had space so he let us come along early.
 Frustratingly, we were on a boat with a Chinese tour… if we’d waited for the next boat there were only 6 other people and I think we’d have had a better experience!
 Live and learn!

 Pulling closer to all that power is magical.
-I love waterfalls, (which I guess is why we got married at one!) and you can feel the spray hit you even from quite far away.
+I love waterfalls, (like this one you can walk behind!) and you can feel the spray hit you even from quite far away.
 Make sure your camera/ phone is waterproof as it WILL get sprayed.
 From the boat you can see across the river to the castle on the other side.
 It’s possible to get a boat across to this castle and explore it, but we were only stopping for a short time so decided not to do that.
-Apparently it’s a really pretty view though.
+Apparently, it’s a really pretty view though.

 We were dropped off at the viewing platform which is right in the middle of the falls.
-We were on a boat with about 30 tourists from the Far East.
-I have absolutely nothing against them- but their culture doesn’t seem to allow for queuing/ waiting- even to get off a boat- so they pretty much trampled poor Jade as they pushed past her to race ahead.
+It was spectacular!
+The only problem with so many people is there isn’t much room, especially when you’re surrounded by people who don’t know how to queue/ wait!
+Poor Jade was trampled as they pushed past her to race ahead.
 In total there were about 50 of us on the viewing platform area at once… and my goodness did it feel crowded.
 One good thing about being so tall is I could see but Jade felt very claustrophobic.

 The next 4/5 minutes consisted entirely of steps.
 Lots and lots of STEEP steps.
 I don’t think you’re allowed to take pushchairs even onto the boat and I’m afraid it’s totally unsuitable for anyone with limited mobility- even we found it hard going!
 But my goodness the view was worth it.
 You could feel the deep thud of the water as it crashed over the rocks into the river below.
 It was pretty awesome.

-The Rhine Falls- the verdict
+The Rhine Falls in April- the verdict

 When we returned, the only way out was through the tourist shops, where Jade promptly fell in love with a million things and we performed a dance we like to call the parent shuffle – she picks something up, exclaims over it, passes it to us, we put it back.
 She’s normally pretty good, and only spends her pocket money on things she REALLY likes, but it does take hours to get out of a shop.
 I can’t really complain though- I used to be exactly the same (sorry Mum and Dad!)
 I still love browsing when it comes to books or trinkets- even if I rarely buy anything.

-TOTAL COST TODAY:
+TOTAL COST TODAY

 24CHF Rhine Falls boat tour